India–Uzbekistan relations

-Indian Prime Minister Narendra Modi and Uzbekistan President Islam Karimov.
+Indian Prime Minister Narendra Modi and the Uzbek President Islam Karimov.

 India–Uzbekistan relations were officially established between the Republic of India and the Republic of Uzbekistan in 1992.
 India has an embassy in Tashkent; whilst Uzbekistan has an embassy in New Delhi.

 History

 Early history

-The two nations share many historical ties, both of them being on the Silk Road.
+The two nations share many historical ties, both of them being on the Silk Road, and various Turkic dynasties had been established in India, in which they were all Indianised and began to refer to themselves Indians only.

 Babur, the founder of the Mughal Empire which ruled India from 1526 to 1857, was born in Andijan in present-day Uzbekistan.
-Babur, although divisive in India, is considered a national hero in his native Uzbekistan.
+Babur, although divisive in India, was part of the Timurid lineage that started under Timur (founder of original Gurkani realm), and today is considered a national hero in his native Uzbekistan.
 According to historian Scott C. Levi, periods of famine and instability in early eighteenth-century Central Asia prompted migration into the Mughal Empire.
 In 1717, an estimated 12,000 residents of Samarkand fled their famine-stricken homeland for India, seeking subsistence and employment under Mughal authority.

 Modern history

 India's first Prime Minister Jawaharlal Nehru visited Tashkent and Samarkand during his state visit to the Soviet Union from 7 to 23 June 1955.
 He visited Tashkent again during his state visit from 6 to 12 September 1961.
 Tashkent was the location of a historic meeting in January 1966 between Indian Prime Minister Lal Bahadur Shastri and Pakistani President Muhammad Ayub Khan.
 The Soviet Union, represented by Premier Alexei Kosygin served as moderators.
 The Tashkent conference, under United Nations, American and Soviet pressure, compelled India to give away the conquered region in Pakistan and the 1949 ceasefire line in Kashmir bringing an end to the Indo-Pakistani War of 1965.
 Prime Minister Shastri died in Tashkent, at 2 AM on the day after signing the Tashkent Declaration, reportedly due to a heart attack, but people allege a conspiracy behind the death.
 He was the first Prime Minister of India to die overseas.

 Uzbekistan declared its independence on 1 September 1991.
 The Consulate General of India in Tashkent was opened on 7 April 1987.
 It was upgraded to an embassy on 18 March 1992.
 Since then the countries have developed strong ties in the domains of economics, culture, tourism, technology and education.